epimorphics/ukhpi/README.md

 * *`ukhpi:describe[uri]`* <br />
   A convenient way to perform a SPARQL describe for the given URI

-* *`ukhpi:regions_sparql`* <br />
+* *`ukhpi:locations`* <br />
   This task uses a SPARQL query to list all of the geographical regions in the UKHPI data, and their containment hierarchy, and generate cached versions of that data as code.
-In particular, it regenerates `app/assets/javascripts/regions-table.js` and `app/models/regions-table.rb`.
+In particular, it regenerates `app/javascript/data/locations-data.js` and `app/models/locations_table.rb`.
 This task should be re-run if and when the regions data from LR is changed in the triple store.

 Note that, by default, SPARQL queries will be run against the dev triple store.
 To direct the query against a different SPARQL endpoint, change the `SERVER` environment
 variable:

-    SERVER="http://lr-pres-staging-c.epimorphics.net/landregistry/query" rake ukhpi:regions_sparql
+    SERVER="http://lr-pres-staging-c.epimorphics.net/landregistry/query" rake ukhpi:locations

 # Deployment